jonasjberg/autonameow/notes/ideas.md

 #### Pros/Cons
-I'm currently in favor of "Alternative approach 2" because it seems simpler to just leave out the source part..
+I'm currently in favor of "Alternative approach 2" because it seems simpler to just leave out the source part .. (?)

 ~~(It should also maybe possibly be easier to integrate into the existing codebase as it currently stands..)~~